Limited Linguistic Diversity in Embodied AI Datasets: Background

 A key challenge is integrating action supervision without catastrophic forgetting or degrading pretrained VLM capabilities, which lead to semantic generalization failures.
 Prior work studies how action representations affect language generalization \cite{grover2025enhancinggeneralizationvisionlanguageactionmodels} and how combining an autoregressive VLM with an action expert can change or degrade VLM behavior \cite{driess2025knowledge}.
 Other works investigate co-training with multimodal understanding data \cite{zhou2025chatvlaunifiedmultimodalunderstanding, gao2025taxonomyevaluatinggeneralistrobot, grover2025enhancinggeneralizationvisionlanguageactionmodels}, or incorporate reasoning-style supervision, resulting in slower inference \cite{zawalski2024robotic, chen2025trainingstrategiesefficientembodied}.

 In contrast, there is comparatively limited work on what training-data properties support effective VLA grounding.
-Prior results in vision--language grounding suggest that coverage and data quality are critical for alignment, and that gaps in coverage are associated with failures even on simple capabilities \cite{udandarao2024no, zhang2024why}.
+Prior results in vision--language grounding suggest that coverage and data quality are critical for alignment, and that gaps in coverage are associated with failures even on simple capabilities, with performance degrading on underrepresented concepts and improving with targeted coverage \cite{udandarao2024no, zhang2024why}.
 For VLA models, however, dataset analyses have mostly focused on non-linguistic sources of shortcuts (e.g., fragmentation, viewpoints, backgrounds); \citet{xing2025shortcut} highlights such issues and briefly notes limited language variation, but does not provide a detailed characterization of instruction language.

+While these findings do not isolate linguistic diversity as a causal factor in VLA performance, they suggest that gaps in training data coverage can limit generalization and language–action grounding even when the underlying backbone has strong capabilities, motivating the need to study linguistic variability in VLA datasets.